write2jagan/sandbox/lambda-concurrency-experiment/README.md

 After is see number of method of CompletableFuture I'll start to think that was better to play a little with it and try new framework/tools that port "reactive" ideas on jvm.

-Also addeed a list of general purpose patterns used in concurrency.
+Also added a list of general purpose patterns used in concurrency.
 I retrieve that from `Pattern-Oriented Software Architecture, Patterns for Concurrent and Networked Objects, Volume 2`